geet13govind/Web-scraping/README.md

 (Word frequency_1.py) and (Word frequency_2.py), both program are written to find word frequency in saved text file.

-A PPT(Web scraping and count frequency of words) is also attached showing the details related to the project.
+A PPT(Web Scraping And Word Frequency analysis with python) is also attached showing the details related to the project.